gecio/gecio.github.io/docs/_optimist/guided_tour/step24/index.en.md

 +---------------------+--------------------------------------+
 ```

-It should be noticed that the two IP's from 10.0.0. * are already existing, listening on port 80 web server, which deliver a simple website with the information about their service name.
+It should be noted here that the two IP's from 10.0.0. * already exist, listening on port 80 (web server), and deliver a simple website with the information about their service name.
-Under the assumption that these web servers in the following example are Ubuntu/Debian and you have root permissions, you could quickly create the simple web page with:
+Assuming these web servers in the following example are Ubuntu/Debian and you have root permissions, you could quickly create a simple web page with:

 ```bash
 root@BeispielInstanz1:~# apt-get update; apt-get -y install apache2; echo "you hit: you hit: webserver1" > /var/www/html/index.html